dockware/dockware/README.md

 ## How to contribute?
-Dockware is an ORCA project (www.orca-build.io).
+Dockware is built with Orca (www.orca-build.io).

 Please use the provided `makefile` to install dependencies, and to generate the Dockerfiles for building and testing.